GeekTrainer/learn-django/Module1/Module1_Unit6.md

     http://localhost:8000/hello_world/5

 Django would first look in **myfirstproject.urls** and search for the urlpatterns.
 After finding the first match for **hello_world/**, it would then strip that part from the URL just leaving **5**.
 It would then continue with the remaining string to the **hello_world/urls.py** file where it would continue looking for a match.
-After finding the match, it would then diplay the appropriate view.
+After finding the match, it would then display the appropriate view.

     Hello user # 5.